marcelover/Desafio_Tecnico_RobotFramework/README.md

 If you will validate through Git Hub actions you need update envirorment variables

 # Executing tests and output results in a specific folder
+## Running all tests
 robot --outputdir results tests/

+## We are handle two systems, so I created two setup_teardown files and two folders inside PO to manage our tests